Deadliest Mass Shootings in Modern US History Fast Facts

 12 killed - July 29, 1999 - In Atlanta, 44-year-old Mark Barton kills his wife and two children at his home.
 He then opens fire in two different brokerage houses, killing nine people and wounding 12.
 He later kills himself.

+11 killed - October 27, 2018 - Eleven people are killed in a shooting at the Tree of Life synagogue in the Squirrel Hill neighborhood of Pittsburgh, PA.
+46-year-old Robert Bowers surrendered to authorities on the third floor of the building and is now facing at least 29 federal charges, including hate crimes.
+Bowers told told a SWAT officer while receiving medical care that he wanted all Jews to die and that Jews "were committing genocide to his people," a criminal complaint filed in Allegheny County says.

-10 Killed - May 18, 2018 - Dimitrios Pagourtzis, 17, allegedly walks into an art class and begins firing, killing 9 students and a teacher at Santa Fe High School in Santa Fe, Texas.
-Pagourtzis is arrested and charged with capital murder and aggrevated assault of a public servant.
+10 Killed - May 18, 2018 - Dimitrios Pagourtzis, 17, allegedly walks into an art class and begins firing, killing 8 students and 2 teachers at Santa Fe High School in Santa Fe, Texas.
+Pagourtzis is arrested and charged with capital murder and aggravated assault of a public servant.

 10 killed - March 10, 2009 - In Alabama, Michael McLendon of Kinston, kills 10 and himself.
 The dead include his mother, grandparents, aunt and uncle.